GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 I made sure the docker was working,

 <img width="738" alt="4 Docker" src="https://user-images.githubusercontent.com/77804552/130590255-089ac0de-df1e-4dad-98a6-9220b15fd089.png">
-I Ensured all services are up-and-running also the application (desktop).
+I ensured all services are up-and-running also the application (desktop).

 ![Docker_desktop](screenshots/5.Docker_desktop.png)

-Lastly tried to the sample application on *http://localhost:8081*,
+lastly I tried to the sample application on *http://localhost:8081*,

 ![Try.localhost_8081](screenshots/6.Try.localhost_8081.png)
 I added a like and voted it.